pebdev/onstep-board-essential/readme.md

 ## Installation

+### Xcode
+Because we use tools provided with Xcode, install it from the AppleStore.
+When it's done start it and install proposed tool.

+sudo xcode-select --reset
+sudo xcode-select -s /Applications/Xcode.app/Contents/Developer

 ### ESP32 board support

 This project use ARDUINO environment, install it before to start and follow these steps :